Hans Weidel: Career

 From 1939 to 1941, Weidel was Kreisgruppenführer (district group leader) of the National Socialist Association of Legal Professionals in the district of Leobschütz.
 He joined the German army at the start of World War II.
-In March 1941, he took training as a military judge in Nazi-occupied Warsaw.
-He became a military judge at the Warsaw commandant’s office in July 1941.
+In March 1941, he took training as a military judge in German-occupied Warsaw.
+He became a military judge at the Warsaw commandant's office in July 1941.
 On 12 October 1944, Adolf Hitler appointed him a Chief Staff Judge.
 He was responsible for sentencing opponents of the Third Reich.

-In May 1945, he settled in Gütersloh, Westphalia with his family.
+In May 1945, Weidel settled in Gütersloh, Westphalia with his family.
 In November 1948, the Bielefeld tribunal opened a case against Weidel for "membership of a criminal organization".
 He defended himself by claiming he was insignificantly involved in Nazi politics, and that he joined the Nazi Party and SS in spring 1933.
 In actuality, he joined those organisations before Hitler's rise to power.
-During the Nazi era, he declared loyalty to the Nazi Party: "Even before the September 1930 election, I voted National Socialist and actively campaigned in the movement’s election propaganda".
+During the Nazi era, he declared loyalty to the Nazi Party, saying: "Even before the September 1930 election, I voted National Socialist and actively campaigned in the movement’s election propaganda."
 During a 1948 hearing, Weidel claimed to have no knowledge of Nazi's treatment of Jews and of the SS's crimes.
 Prosecutors closed the case against Weidel, citing a lack of evidence.

-He opened a law office in Gütersloh.
+Weidel opened a law office in Gütersloh.
 He became a leader of the local Federation of Expellees and sought compensation for his abandoned property in Upper Silesia.
 In the 1970s, police in North Rhine-Westphalia and Hamburg reopened investigations into Weidel, but did not prosecute him.

-Private life
+Personal life

-He married Lucie Plümpe, teacher of the girls' class at the agricultural school in Neustadt, in October 1936.
+Weidel married Lucie Plümpe, teacher of the girls' class at the agricultural school in Neustadt, in October 1936.
 She was also a member of the Nazi Party.
 His granddaughter, Alice Weidel, is a co-chairwoman of the far-right Alternative for Germany party.